GianmarcoBruno/prepare-vm/README.md

 # prepare-vm
-A script for the configuration of an Ubuntu-based VM with minimal effort.
+A script for the configuration of an Ubuntu-based VM with little or no effort.

 It should work out of the box with:
 ```
-install [-u <USERNAME>] [--skip-gerrit]
+install [-u <USERNAME>] [--gerrit] [--brew]
 ```
-USERNAME is guest by default.
+USERNAME is assumed to be guest by default.

-If you do not need to clone from gerrit, then use ```--skip-gerrit```.
-Otherwise you need a file gerrit.json like this:
+If you want to install gerrit repos, you need a file gerrit.json like this:

 ```
 {